Disney’s Animal Kingdom Theme Park

 Table service dining reservations open 60 days before your visit.
 The most popular spots fill up fast.

 • Tiffins.
-Signature dining on Discovery Island.
-The menu is inspired by world travels, with dishes from Asia, Africa, and South America.
-One of the best restaurants at Walt Disney World Resort.
-Reservations are recommended.
+Signature dining on Discovery Island with a menu inspired by world travels.
+Dishes draw from Asia, Africa, and South America.
+It’s one of the best restaurants at Walt Disney World Resort.
+Book a table in advance.

 • Tusker House Restaurant.
 A character buffet in Africa with Donald Duck, Mickey Mouse, and friends in safari outfits.
-The food has African-inspired flavors — roasted meats, curries, and seasonal sides.
-Breakfast is especially popular.
+The food includes roasted meats, curries, and seasonal sides.
+Breakfast fills up fast.

 • Yak & Yeti Restaurant.
 Pan-Asian table service in Asia with dishes like honey chicken, lo mein, and ahi tuna.
-The theming inside is detailed, with antiques and artifacts filling every room.
+Antiques and artifacts fill the dining room.

 Do I need dining reservations at Disney's Animal Kingdom?

-For quick service, no — walk up or use mobile ordering.
-For table service, reservations are strongly recommended.
+For quick service, no. Walk up or use mobile ordering.
+For table service, book ahead.
 Tusker House and Tiffins fill up weeks in advance.
-Check for availability 60 days before your visit through the My Disney Experience app.
+Check for open tables 60 days before your visit through the My Disney Experience app.

 Characters at Disney’s Animal Kingdom Theme Park

 • Mickey and Minnie Mouse.
-Adventurers Outpost on Discovery Island.
-This is the only spot at Walt Disney World Resort where you meet both Mickey and Minnie together.
+Adventurers Outpost on Discovery Island, the only spot at Walt Disney World Resort where you meet both together.

 • Judy Hopps and Nick Wilde.
 Near the Zootopia: Better Zoogether! show on Discovery Island.

 • Moana.
 At Character Landing on Discovery Island.
-She is one of the most popular meets in the park, and waits can reach 30–40 minutes.
-The queue is shaded.
+She’s one of the most popular meets with waits up to 30–40 minutes.
+The queue has shade.

 Character schedules change without notice.
 Check the My Disney Experience app on the day of your visit for current times and locations.